PennyLaneAI/pennylane/doc/code/qml_tape.rst

 responsible for recording quantum operations, executing devices, or computing gradients---these tasks have been delegated to an internal object that is created by the QNode, the **Quantum tape**.

-In addition to be created internally by QNodes in tape mode, quantum tapes can also be created, nested, expanded (via :meth:`~.tape.expand`), and executed manually.
+In addition to being created internally by QNodes in tape mode, quantum tapes can also be created, nested, expanded (via :meth:`~.tape.expand`), and executed manually.
 Tape subclasses also provide additional gradient methods: